jgnewman/stateful-promise/README.md

 #### `State#handle(promise [, err])`

-Allows you to pass a normal promise through in a way that takes full advantage of the system but doesn't take any other actions.
+Allows you to pass a normal promise through in a way that takes full advantage of the system but doesn't take any other actions to manipulate the state.
 You should use this method when you don't need to make use of the value resolved by the promise.

 - `promise` {Promise} The result of this promise is not trapped for you anywhere.
 - `err` {Any} _Optional._ If provided, will override the error resulting from a promise rejection.